mosquitogames/1819rulebook/1_setup.md

 ### G. Event cards

 Separate the Event cards by their backs: Event I, Event II, and the Treaties.

+- Shuffle the Event II cards, then deal three face down onto the Event deck space.
-Place the Singapore Treaty face up on the Treaty space.
+- Place the Treaty of London face down on top of the Event II cards.

-Shuffle the Event II cards, then deal three face down onto the Event deck space.
-Place the Treaty of London face down on top of the Event II cards.
-Then shuffle the Event I cards and deal three face down on top of the Treaty.
+- Then shuffle the Event I cards and deal three face down on top of the Treaty.
+- Finally, place the Singapore Treaty face down on the pile.

 Put the rest of the Event cards away.